Peering Controls in M-Link Edge

 Peering Controls in M-Link User and M-Link Constrained Network Servers

 When an M-Link product is deployed in a configuration that uses an XMPP edge server (e.g., M-Link Edge), peering controls are used to route XMPP traffic to the edge server.
 There are two basic approaches:

 - Where a small number of XMPP servers are reached via the edge server, a peering control is specified for each of these XMPP servers, specifying to connect to the edge server.

 - Where most XMPP servers are reached via the edge server, a wildcard peering control is set up which will make the edge server be the default route.
 Additional peering controls are set up for each XMPP server that is contacted directly (to override the default route).

-It can be seen that peering control configuration is a useful optional capability for M-Link to enable deployment with XMPP edge servers.
+It can be seen that peering control configuration is a useful optional capability to enable deployment with XMPP edge servers.
 When deploying an XMPP edge server, it is important to understand that all XMPP servers in the system need this sort of capability.
 Note that in some very simple configurations that do not use TLS, DNS configuration can be used to enable use of an XMPP edge server by XMPP servers that do not support peering controls.

 Peering controls can also be used to configure multi-server configurations in networks that do not use DNS.